gjbex/training-material/Python/README.md

     mechanism to deal with resource setup/teardown.
 1. `Coroutines`: illustrates coroutines, functions that preserve state between invocations.
+1. `Cython`: Powerpoint presentation on Cython, as well as example code.
 1. `DataFormats`: illustrates how to deal with data formats such as CSV files, binary data and XML.
 1. `DbAccess`: illustrates how to insert data into a relational database